-Discount: Dell XPS Laptop and Dell for Entrepreneurs Program – TechCrunch
+Discount: Dell XPS Laptop and Dell for Entrepreneurs program – TechCrunch

 Head here, and enter your email address.
 Click submit.
 The discount on the laptop will be emailed to you immediately after your email address has been submitted.

-How do I get the discount on the Dell for Entrepreneurs Program?
+How do I get the discount on the Dell for Entrepreneurs program?

 Head here, and then scroll down to the section “How to Apply.”
 Click the button “apply now,” and fill out the form.
 A Dell representative will follow up within a few business days.